Old Earth creationism: Day-age creationism

 Day-age creationism is an effort to reconcile the literal Genesis account of creation with modern scientific theories on the age of the universe, the Earth, life, and humans.
-It holds that the six days referred to in the Genesis account of creation are not ordinary 24-hour days, but rather are much longer periods (of thousands or millions of years).
+It holds that the six stages or phases (six "yom" in the original Hebrew texts, translated as six "days" in English) referred to in the Genesis account of creation are not ordinary 24-hour days, but rather are much longer periods (of thousands or millions of years).
 The Genesis account is then interpreted as an account of the process of cosmic evolution, providing a broad base on which any number of theories and interpretations are built.
 Proponents of the day-age theory can be found among theistic evolutionists and progressive creationists.

 The day-age theory tries to reconcile these views by arguing that the creation "days" were not ordinary 24-hour days, but actually lasted for long periods of time—or as the theory's name implies: the "days" each lasted an age.
-Most advocates of old Earth creationism hold that the six days referred to in the creation account given in Genesis are not ordinary 24-hour days, as the Hebrew word for "day" (yom) can be interpreted in this context to mean a long period of time (thousands or millions of years) rather than a 24-hour day.
+Most advocates of old Earth creationism hold that the six "days" referred to in the creation account given in Genesis are not ordinary 24-hour days, as the word used in the original Hebrew texts, yom, can be interpreted in this context to mean a long period of time (thousands or millions of years) rather than a 24-hour day.
 According to this view, the sequence and duration of the creation "days" is representative or symbolic of the sequence and duration of events that scientists theorize to have happened, such that Genesis can be read as a summary of modern science, simplified for the benefit of pre-scientific humans.